 I guess it’s time I open up and tell this story.
-It’s an interesting thing to be a blogger and to choose which pieces of your life to share online, and which you feel are deeply personal and not something you want to be public knowledge.
+It’s an interesting thing to be a blogger and to choose which pieces of your life to share online.
+Also, which you feel are deeply personal and not something you want to be public knowledge.
 And then there are the things that you just need time to digest yourself and prepare to open up about.

 To say I was shocked to see the word “PREGNANT” on a pregnancy test this year is an understatement.

-I decided it would be really fun to wait a couple of days and tell Jacob on Valentine’s Day, with a fun surprise gift announcing this really unexpected blessing!
-I set plans to go buy all the pieces for the creative announcement and get our little man a cheesy big brother shirt to wear that day too.
-I was elated for several days, and the reality started to set in that this was real, and not some fantasy.
+I decided it would be really fun to wait a couple of days and tell Jacob on Valentine’s Day.
+A holiday-themed fun surprise gift announcing this really unexpected blessing sounded perfect!
+Plans were made to go buy all the pieces for the creative announcement and get our little man a cheesy big brother shirt to wear that day too.
+I was elated for several days.
+The reality started to set in that this was real, and not some fantasy.
 But Jacob and I don’t keep secrets from each other, and several days harboring this was almost killing me!

 Jacob woke up for work and asked if I was okay.
 I started crying and retrieved the pregnancy test.
 It was a fancy one that still had PREGNANT clearly stated, and he was like- whoa really?
 I had to tell him I was going to make a big announcement to him and I’d been hiding it for days, and then had to tell him I was pretty sure I was having a miscarriage.
 We called my doctor who gave us hope: it could be a placenta problem, it could be a complication with my body as out of whack as it has been, and it could be a miscarriage.
 She recommended I head to the ER.